ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToGetAttributeValueFromList.md

 Explanation:

-- 10: get the value of the UserUpdate field from object in expression 20
+- 10: get the value of the **UserUpdate** field from object in expression 20
 - 20: get the first record in the list in expression 30
-- 30: filter the child list StateChanges by the filter in expression 40
+- 30: filter the child list **StateChanges** by the filter in expression 40
-- 40: check if the attribute SystemInitiated is equal to False
+- 40: check if the attribute **SystemInitiated** is equal to "False"